krantzinator/krantzinator.github.io/_posts/2016-09-05-Learnings-on-Mac-and-the-Default-Python.markdown

 **Accessed both `/usr/local/bin` and `/Library/Frameworks/Python.framework` - no Python2.7**

 This is when I freaked out.
-I saw all the Python 3s I have downloaded over the past months in `/usr/local/bin`, and I saw 3.4 and 3.5 in Python.framework/Versions.
+I saw all the Python 3s I have downloaded over the past months in `/usr/local/bin`, and I saw 3.4 and 3.5 in `Python.framework/Versions`.
 But where the heck was my Python2.7??

 **Got confused and worried**

 I *know* Mac needs Python2.7 to run its apps, and that you should never, ever remove the default Mac Python unless you *really* know what you're doing.
 I'd never even considered doing this.
-My next thought was, Did installing additional versions of Python somehow remove 2.7?
+My next thought was, *Did installing additional versions of Python somehow remove 2.7?*

 This was followed up by wondering why A) all my Mac apps functioned normally, and B) why when I open a REPL it still, with no problems, defaults to Python 2.7.